We're on Instagram. Follow @rifleconfigurator

 The Triggered Company is the rebranded Partisan Triggers, which changed names on May 1, 2026.
 The Disruptor is the company's simplification of the original TacCon 3MR: it combined the reset lever and main trigger piece into one part and added an out-of-battery safety, which made it cheaper to build but left the semi-auto break noticeably gritty.
 The LAT spares no expense and keeps the reset lever as a separate part, essentially an improved and refined 3MR, while retaining the same out-of-battery safety that traces its lineage to Browning's 1900 patent.
 The name honors Larry Alan Thorne, a Special Forces soldier killed in action in Vietnam in 1965.

 For a full breakdown of where the LAT lands against every other forced reset system, see our FRT buyer's guide for 2026, and for the hands-on story behind the trigger it replaces, read our Partisan Disruptor FRT review.
+For how the LAT actually feels in hand, our LAT first-look review covers the semi-auto break in detail.

 How the LAT Differs From the Disruptor